neha-kay/Kiko-plus/about.md

 Now, back to a modest 10-20 daily visitors, I focus on updating the blog with my thoughts on travel, organization, career exploration, and life perspective.

-Welcome, have fun, and if you see something you like, feel free to email me (<nehakay8@gmail.com>).
+Welcome, have fun, and if you see something you like, feel free to email me ({{site.email}}).
 I live in Dallas, TX + love meeting people so if you're in the area, reach out.

 ## About Me